Viability and Arbitrage under Knightian Uncertainty: The Efficient Market Hypothesis

-In its weak form, the efficient market hypothesis states that expected returns are equal under some (pricing) probability measure $\P^*$ that is equivalent to the common prior (or ``real world'' probability) $\P$.
-This hypothesis can be derived in our framework as follows.
+A weaker version of the efficient market hypothesis states that expected returns are equal under some (pricing) probability measure $\P^*$ that is equivalent to the common prior (or ``real world'' probability) $\P$.

 Let $\P$ be a probability on $(\Om,\cF)$ and $\cH= \cL^1(\Om,\cF,\P)$.
-In this example, the common order is given by the almost surely order under the common prior $\P$, i.e.,
+In this example, the common order is given by the almost sure order under the common prior $\P$, i.e.,

 A payoff is negligible if it vanishes $\P$--almost surely and is positive if it is $\P$--almost surely nonnegative.
-The typical choice for relevant contracts $\cR$ are the $\P$--almost surely nonnegative payoffs that are strictly positive with positive $\P$--probability\footnote{ Note that it is possible to derive these sets of positive and relevant contracts from the assumption that preferences in $\cA$ consist of risk averse von Neumann-Morgenstern expected utility maximizers with strictly increasing Bernoulli utility function.
-Define $ X \preceq Y$ if and only if $ \E^\P[U(X)] \le \E^\P[U(Y)]$ for all strictly increasing and concave real functions $U$.
-It is well known that this order coincides with second order stochastic dominance under $\P$.
-A random variable $Y$ dominates $0$ in the sense of second order stochastic dominance if and only if it is $\P$--almost surely nonnegative.
-Moreover, the set of relevant contracts $\cR$ corresponds to the set of contracts that are uniformly desirable for all agents. }
+Let the relevant claims $\cR$ consist of the $\P$--almost surely nonnegative payoffs that are strictly positive with positive $\P$--probability,

 A functional $\phi\in \cH'_+$ is an absolutely continuous martingale functional if and only if it can be identified with a probability measure $\Q$ that is absolutely continuous with respect to $\P$ and if all net trades have expectation zero under $\phi$.
 In other words, discounted asset prices are $\Q$-martingales.
 We thus obtain a version of the Fundamental Theorem of Asset Pricing under risk, similar to \cite{HarrisonKreps79} and \cite{DalangMortonWillinger90}.